gomorpheus/morpheus-docs/getting_started/guides/vmware_guide.rst

 ..
 NOTE:: The above command will install some core dependencies for cloud-init and automation later as you work with your provisioned instances.
 For example, we install Git here as it is used for Ansible automation.
 If you had no plans to use Ansible, this installation could be skipped.
 The dracut-modules-growroot is responsible for resizing the root partition upon initial boot which was potentially adjusted during provisioning.

 One key benefit of using cloud-init is that we don't have to lock credentials into the blueprint.
 We recommend configuring a default cloud-init user that will get created automatically when the VM is booted by cloud-init.
-We can define that default user in `Administration > Provisioning > Cloud-Init`.
+We can define that default user in `|AdmSetPro| > Cloud-Init`.

 **Network Interfaces**